TheFUlDeep/gmod_cpu_info/README.md

 GetProcessorsCount() - return count of processors

-GetProcessorLoad(num) - return utilizations of core in percentage
+GetProcessorLoad(num) - return utilizations of core in percentage (min num is 1)